nguyensjsu/fa19-202-drawscillate/README.md

 As a member of the drawscillate team I worked on the logic for game completion and the ability for the user to go back to the main screen
 #### Game completion logic

-I implemented the logic by which we could identify when the player has successfully completed the game.It was done by creatinf checkpoints on the screen which the user had to traverse.
+I implemented the logic by which we could identify when the player has successfully completed the game.It was done by creating checkpoints on the screen which the user had to traverse.

 #### Design Patterns